Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Materials and methods

 \subsubsection{Tibial implant}

-The shape of the tibial baseplate is crafted to conform to the contours of the resected bone, ensuring optimal contact with cortical bone for enhanced implant stability and durability (Figure \ref{fig:implant-design}).
+The shape of the tibial baseplate is crafted to conform to the contours of the resected bone, ensuring optimal contact with the cortical bone to enhance implant stability and durability (Fig \ref{fig:implant-design}b).
 The location of the keel is determined by taking into account the morphology of the diaphysis and the tibial plateau.
 The length of the stem, as well as the dimensions of the two vanes, are also functions of the patient’s specific characteristics.